GordonVi/win2s3/README.md

 - #### Copy the script files to a folder into your computer
   - Right click and run "gui-win2s3.ps1"
   - To restore, you need to run powershell as an admin.
 The script will bring a user account control (UAC) dialogue asking for admin privledges.
 The restore fuction will not continue unless this is satisfied.
-This is for restoring file permissions.
+This is for restoring file permissions using ICACLS.EXE in Windows.
-    - Note, In a corporate domain, I noticed you need to run "gui-win2s3.ps1" as an admin.
-Even if you have administrator on your domain profile.
-On Win 10 Home, it seems to work fine.

 ## Now, you can run the script.
 It will see your bucket.
 Start with making your first backup.